-After adding the featured categories, check the below image for the reference how the categries get visible.
+After adding the featured categories, check the below image for reference to how the categories get visible.

 Manage Category’s Banners and Icons

-The admin can configure the banner image then icon for each category as per the requirement.
+The admin can configure the banner image then the icon for each category as per the requirement.

 So for configuring the category’s banner and icon, the admin needs to navigate through the following path Mobikul-> Manage Category’s Banners and Icons.